 VanClub was launched on May 1, 2018 with the program enrolling 49 vanpools by the end of June 2019.
-By April 2020, the number of vanpools has grown to 93 approved vanpools.
-Of these approved vanpools, 78 were considered active and subsidized in March 2020 due to COVID-19 impacts.
-Figure 4 reflects the originating locations of the current vanpools to show that 57% come from other counties and 43% are intra-county vanpools.
+By March 2020, the number of vanpools approved and enrolled into the program was 96.
+However, due to COVID-19 impacts, the number of vanpools were reduced to 30, and has remained stable throughout FY 2020/21.
+Figure 5 reflects the originating locations of the current vanpools to show that 63% come from other counties and 37% are intra-county vanpools.